Merri/react-lazy/README.md

 [![Build Status](https://travis-ci.org/Merri/react-lazy.svg)](https://travis-ci.org/Merri/react-lazy)

 Lazy loader container element that triggers load when element comes into view.
-Provides fallback for SEO and no-JS by using a `noscript` element, a unique feature compared to other solutions.
+Provides fallback for SEO and no-JS by using a `noscript` element.
 This means your images and/or content can be crawled by search engines that are not JavaScript aware.
-Also means this component supports isomorphic rendering.
+Also means this component supports universal rendering (isomorphic JS).

 Works for **both vertical and horizontal scrolling**, which is also unlike some other solutions.